Divyansnh/E-Commerce-Website/README.md

 - Ensure all tests pass before submitting

 ### 🐛 **Bug Reports**
-Please use the [issue tracker](https://github.com/your-username/ecommerce-website/issues) to report bugs or request features.
+Please use the [GitHub repository](https://github.com/Divyansnh/E-Commerece-Website) to report bugs or request features by creating an issue or pull request.

 ---